CrowdStrike/logscale-community-content/README.md

 ![CrowdStrike](https://www.crowdstrike.com/wp-content/uploads/2022/09/CS_Logo_2022_In-Line_All-Red_RGB.png)

-# CQL Community Content
+# Community Content

-Welcome to the CQL Community Content Repository.
+Welcome to the Community Content Repository.
 This covers both NG-SIEM and LogScale.

 To keep it simple, we'll just use the name *CQL Community Content* for this repo.
 What is CQL?
 It's the CrowdStrike Query Language used in both NG-SIEM and LogScale.
 There is content in here that applies to both.